ShubhamThok2000/Hangman-Game/README.md

 1. Clone the repository.
 2. Run the script.
 3. Guess letters within the allowed attempts to reveal the country name.

+##Notes:
+1. This game contains 6 Lives
+2. It prints the hangman piture from hanging rope to fully hanged man.
+3. If you lose the man is hanged to rope and if you win then man is still alive.

 Feel free to fork, enhance, or contribute to this project!

 ---